Andrew Vorhees

-Andrew Vorhees (born January 21, 1999) is an American football offensive guard for the USC Trojans.
+Andrew Michael Vorhees (born January 21, 1999) is an American professional football offensive guard for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the USC Trojans.

 College career

-After attending Kingsburg High School in Kingsburg, California, Vorhees committed to play college football for the USC Trojans in 2017.
+After attending Kingsburg High School in Kingsburg, California, Vorhees committed to play college football for the USC Trojans in 2016.
 He was named as a first-team selection on the 2021 All-Pac-12 Conference football team.
 A super senior, Vorhees announced that he would return to USC in 2022.
 That season, he was named a first-team All-American and was the recipient of the Morris Trophy, awarded to the conference's best offensive lineman.

 Professional career

 On March 5, 2023, Vorhees participated in the 2023 NFL Combine.
-During one of the drills he tore his ACL; he was slated to be a second-to-third round pick.
+During one of the drills he tore his ACL; he was slated to be a late first to early third round pick.

+Vorhees was selected by the Baltimore Ravens in the seventh round with the 229th overall pick in the 2023 NFL draft.
+He was placed on the reserve/non-football injury list on August 29, 2023.